ZitaoTech/zmk-config_9900/README.md

 # BB9900 wireless Keyboard: zmk-config

 Hey 👋 welcome.
-Use this repo to generate your own ZMK keymap.
+Use this repo to generate your own ZMK keymap for the BB9900 BLE keyboard.

 ## Get started
 0. Register a github account if you don't have one.